SpectreSpect/nlp-natural-disaster/README.md

 [![Git](https://img.shields.io/badge/Git-%23EA330E?logo=git&logoColor=white)](https://git-scm.com/)
 [![TensorFlowServing](https://img.shields.io/badge/TensorFlow%2Fserving-%23F0910E?logo=tensorflow&logoColor=white)](https://www.tensorflow.org/tfx/guide/serving)

-This project is a website that allows you to classify your text, whether it's about a natural disaster or not.
+This project is a website that allows you to classify input text using a neural network, whether it is about a natural disaster or not.

-To classify a text a machine learning model is used, more specifically a reccurent neural network.
-The model is made using python and [TensorFlow](https://www.tensorflow.org/) library.
+To classify text, a machine learning model, or more precisely a recurrent neural network, is used.
+The model was made using python and [TensorFlow](https://www.tensorflow.org/) library.
-Data, used to train the model was taken from Kaggle, specifically from the [Natural Language Processing with Disaster Tweets](https://www.kaggle.com/competitions/nlp-getting-started/data) competition.
+The data used to train the model was taken from Kaggle, specifically from the [Natural Language Processing with Disaster Tweets](https://www.kaggle.com/competitions/nlp-getting-started/data) competition.

-The website is made using two libraries: [React](https://react.dev/) for front-end and [Flask](https://flask.palletsprojects.com/en/2.3.x/) for back-end.
+The website was created using two libraries: [React](https://react.dev/) for front-end and [Flask](https://flask.palletsprojects.com/en/2.3.x/) for back-end.

-[Docker](https://www.docker.com/) and [TensorFlow/serving](https://www.tensorflow.org/tfx/guide/serving) was used to deploy the model.
+[Docker](https://www.docker.com/) and [TensorFlow/serving](https://www.tensorflow.org/tfx/guide/serving) were used to deploy the model.

 # Running Locally